Urena-luis/assured-workloads/README.md

 git clone https://github.com/Urena-Luis/assured-workloads
 ```

-1. Navigate to the csa-il4-assured-workload folder.
+1. Navigate to the assured-workloads-australia folder.

 ```
-cd csa-il4-assured-workload
+cd assured-workloads-australia
 ```

-1. In the csa-il4-assured-workload folder navigate to variable.tf file and update variables organization_id, billing_account and members for access in assured workload.
+1. In the assured-workloads-australia folder navigate to variable.tf file and update variables organization_id, billing_account and members for access in assured workload.

 ```
 organization_id = "XXXXXXXXXXX"